PawseySC/rstudio-nginx/README.md

 There are 4 containers that will be used:

-* Ngninx reverse proxy container
+* Nginx reverse proxy container
 * Nginx configuration container
 * Let's Encrypt certificate container
 * RStudio container